ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

   swap pve -wi-ao----  12.00g
 ~~~

-In the output above, the command lists the logical volumes and also the thin pool.
-Notice how the names (`LV` column) have changed: instead of being listed as `pve-something`, the list shows them indicating their volume group (`pve`) in a different column (`VG`).
+In the output above, the command lists the logical volumes and also the thin-pool.
+Notice how the names (`LV` column) have changed: instead of being listed as `pve-lv_name`, the list shows them indicating their volume group (`pve`) in a different column (`VG`).
 Also, notice how the real available space in the thin `data` pool is shown properly (15.87 GiB, under the `LSize` column).

-The last command I'll show you here is `vgdisplay`:
+The last command to know about is `vgdisplay`:

 ~~~sh
 $ vgdisplay